Chandrakant T. Patel: Honors and Legacy

-Dr. C. T. Patel Gold Medals (2023): At Navsari Agricultural University’s 2023 convocation, meritorious students were honored with gold medals in Dr. Patel’s name, presented by the Honorable Governor of Gujarat, Shri Acharya Devvrat.
-This initiative, made possible by a generous donation from Dr. Patel’s elder son’s family, ensures that his vision continues to inspire new generations of agricultural scientists.
+Dr. C. T. Patel Gold Medals (2023): At Navsari Agricultural University’s 2023 convocation, meritorious students were honored with gold medals in Dr. Patel’s name, presented by the Governor of Gujarat, Shri Acharya Devvrat.
+This initiative, made possible by a donation from Dr. Patel’s elder son’s family, ensures that his vision continues to inspire new generations of agricultural scientists.

 Posthumous NAU Lifetime Achievement Award in May 2024.

 On 1 May 2024, Navsari Agricultural University (NAU) posthumously awarded Dr. Chandrakant T. Patel a Lifetime Achievement Award during its 20th Foundation Day celebration.
 The award was received by his grandson, Shri Pareshbhai Patel, and granddaughter-in-law, Smt.
 Vona Patel.
 NAU Vice Chancellor Dr. Z.P.
 Patel performed a traditional ritual involving kumkum, tilak, and akshat (rice grains) as part of the presentation.